intergiro/developer-portal/docs/merchant/integration-guide/create-customer-order.md

 {
     "id": "<Identifier of order in Intergiro's system>", "created": "<datetime of order>",
-    "customer": "<id of customer or contact infromation>", "items": "<numer or item information or array of items objects>", "currency": "<Currency of order>",
+    "customer": "<id of customer or contact information>", "items": "<numer or item information or array of items objects>", "currency": "<Currency of order>",
     "payment": "<Card payment>",